Shares for employees

 Note

-Employers are obliged to operate Pay As You Earn (PAYE) on gains realised when their employees or directors exercise, assign or release share options on or after 1 January 2024.
+Employers are obliged to operate Pay As You Earn (PAYE) on gains realised when their employees or directors exercise, assign or release share options on, or after, 1 January 2024.

 A share option is a right granted to an employee to acquire shares in a company.
 You can decide to issue the shares at no cost to the employee, or you can set a predetermined purchase price.